MetaphorData/connectors/docs/model.md

 }
 ```

 However, when referencing another logical ID in a metadata aspect, it's more common to use a string-based ID known as "Entity ID."
 This ID is used internally as the database's primary & foreign keys.
-An Entity ID can be directly generated from the corresponding logical ID by taking the MD5 hash it canonical JSON string (see [RFC 8785](https://datatracker.ietf.org/doc/html/rfc8785) for more details).
+An Entity ID can be directly generated from the corresponding logical ID by taking the MD5 hash of its canonical JSON string (see [RFC 8785](https://datatracker.ietf.org/doc/html/rfc8785) for more details).
 The actual implementation is hidden from the users through utility methods such as `to_dataset_entity_id`.

 ## Python Classes & Utility Methods